 “I’m a believer!
 I researched a lot before using it for the first time.
 It’s important to understand the process — you must be consistent and vigilant, and daily treatment is required.
 I apply a green tea lotion before use, aloe lotion after.
 I did a 3-minute treatment every morning and another every night for one week.
 I halted all other usual routines, peels, masks, etc., to isolate the results of light therapy.
 OMG, I will never be without this device.
 The device has surpassed my expectations.”

-While gyms, hospitals and other facilities have red light therapy beds, they are often expensive per session and cause the inconvenience of leaving your house.
+While gyms, hospitals, and other facilities have red light therapy beds, they are often expensive per session and can be inconvenient.
 Now there are multiple at-home, portable red light therapy devices available for you to use.

-- Light combinations: Depending on your treatment goals and pain points, you should search for devices that combine wavelengths for maximum effectiveness, like a device for skin treatment that has both red and blue light therapy, or a device for chronic pain that has both red and infrared light therapy.
+Consider different light combinations if you’re looking for a red light therapy device to use at home.
+Depending on your treatment goals and pain points, you should search for devices that combine colors for maximum effectiveness, like a device for skin treatments with both red and blue light therapy, or a device for chronic pain with both red and infrared light therapy.

-Reviews: Of course, before you buy a red light therapy device to use at-home, read the reviews to see if people experienced results with the product.
+Of course, before you buy a red light therapy device to use at home, read the reviews to see if people experienced results with the product.

 Red light devices have come a long way from when NASA first used them for clinical purposes.
 Now anyone can buy them to perform red light treatments at home.
-Finding the right device depends on the size of the device and its range of applications.
+Finding the right device depends on the device’s size and its range of applications.

-Portable devices like Glō and the reVive® Clinical Wrinkle Reduction wand can be easily stored in a purse for on-the-go wrinkle treatments, while larger foldable panels like the dpl® II can treat large areas of the face, neck, or back in single treatments.
+Portable devices like Glō and the reVive® Essentials Compact LED Light Therapy device can be easily stored in a purse for on-the-go wrinkle treatments, while larger foldable panels like the dpl IIa can treat large areas of the face, neck, or back in single treatments.